C-STYR/GitHubTrainer/command-line/Lesson-1/README.md

 Next steps:

 - create a pull request
-- merge our code into
+- merge our code into main

+Ready for Lesson 2?